karlstolley/wsi/syllabus/_weeks/week-08.md

       - Flat-file storage; applications and use cases
       - Relational databases (SQL and friends)
       - Applications and use cases
+      - Establishing and seeking loosely-coupled component parts for a system
+      - Auditioning candidate components
       - "Implementing SQL-style databases: SQLite example"
     video:
   - agenda: